• Skip to primary navigation

 Storage

-These Japanese rice balls can be stored in an air-tight container or plastic wrap and can be refrigerated for up to 3 days.
-The key is to keep the moisture locked in so the onigiri don't dry out.
+• Refrigerate these Japanese rice balls in an air-tight container or plastic wrap for up to 3 days.
+This will keep the moisture locked in so the onigiri don't dry out.
 If you want to take the onigiri to go for lunch, plastic wrap or a bento box will both work well.
 This dish does not stand up well to freezing.

 • Make sure the steamed rice is cool before adding the filling and nori.